top of page

 Property law is complex

-LET OUR EXPERTS HELP
+LET OUR FIRM HELP

 Our practice includes the negotiation, review and drafting of commercial leases, purchase and sale transaction documents, and easement agreements, as well as litigation services for a variety of real property matters.

 California Department of Water Resources v.
 PRI, Inc., et al. (2016) 1 Cal.5th 151: